 Field Name Action/Definition System Info System Description Enter a name to identify this scanning system in the text field.
 Role Select Standalone or Master from the drop-down list.
 Standalone (not controllers) indicates a scan point with a single barcode scanner.
 Master indicates that the system is made up of more than one barcode scanner in a master and slave configuration.
-NOTE: The SC5000 Controller will always be shown as Master and cannot be changed.
+NOTE : The SC5000 Controller will always be shown as Master and cannot be changed.

-Field Name Action/Definition System Info System Description Enter a name to identify this scanning system in the text field.
-Enable Automatic Slave There are two ways to replace a defective scanner: Replace If the check box is not selected: The replacement will be done only pressing the RESTORE (see section 4.8.1) key on the scanner or using the Edit drop- down. • If the check box is selected: The replacement will be completely automatic.
+Field Name Action/Definition Enable Automatic Slave There are two ways to replace a defective scanner : Replace • If the check box is not selected: The replacement will be done only pressing the RESTORE (see section 5.5.2) key on the scanner or using the Edit drop-down. • If the check box is selected: The replacement will be completely automatic.
 This will work also as Hot-Automatic-Replacement without turning the system power off and on.
-Force Operation as a Standalone/Maste Select the check box to allow a scanner to operate as a Master without a CBX attached.

-discovered scanners to automatically find all of the scanners in an array.
+Force Operation Select the check box to allow a scanner to operate as a Master without a CBX as a attached.
+Standalone/Maste Master Tools These options are shown if Master is selected and is the default option for the SC5000 Discover Scanners Click Discover Scanners to automatically find all of the scanners in an array.
 The discovered scanners will be listed in the Device Information portion of the window.
 This step is only done during initial configuration and is not a troubleshooting option.
+000E1304FFFF ARM_release_v0_9_0_0 ID Image: Description of the state of

-Distribute Click Distribute Software to send the current software residing on the master scanner to all of the slave scanners listed in the Device Information section of the window.
+Distribute Click Distribute Software to send the current software residing on the master Software scanner to all of the slave scanners listed in the Device Information section of the window.